by Texas Homesteader ~

 I needed a way to trick the birds away from eating my garden strawberries before I can harvest.
 This simple trick helps preserve the strawberries – I painted small rocks red to look like strawberries & fool the birds.

-Have you ever heard of a Honey Locust tree?
-Pretty name, MEAN TREE with long thorns!
+The Honey Locust tree has a pretty name, but it’s a MEAN TREE with long thorns!
 They grow everywhere on our NE Texas property.
 For the most part we consider them troublesome and invasive.
 But there are some really good features too.

 by Texas Homesteader ~